 Along with learning about ancient rock art from an indigenous artist in Arnhem Land, how to cook Thai food with a Thai chef in Chiang Mai, how shirts and leather bags are handcrafted on a bespoke walking tour in Rome, what it takes to be a ‘Master Chef’ in a Michelin-starred kitchen, strolling with a shepherd watching his flock and making bread with the village baker in Northern Cyprus, bird-watching from an airboat in remote Bamurru Plains… you get the picture.

-For us, the thirst for more authentic local experiences is partly a response to a growing materialism we’ve witnessed on our travels in recent years, and partly the result of our frustration with the globalisation and the homogenization of the world.
+For us, the thirst for more authentic local experiences was partly a response to a growing materialism we’ve witnessed on our travels in recent years, and partly the result of our frustration with the globalisation and the homogenization of the world.
 The more we’ve travelled the more we’ve witnessed things becoming the same, and the more we’ve wanted to search for and experience what’s different and unique about places.

-Further evidence is the rise of specialised travel businesses such as Viator, Travel Muse and Context, which specialize in offering more meaningful tours, learning activities, and ‘walking seminars’.
-Not to mention superb magazines such as Dutch publication Ode, about “the people and ideas changing our world for the better”, and San Francisco’s Afar, a new magazine we’ve only just discovered, whose mission is “to inspire and guide those who travel the world seeking to connect with its people, experience their culture, and understand their perspectives”.
+Further evidence is the rise of travel businesses such as Context, which specializes in offering more meaningful tours, learning activities, and ‘walking seminars’ that are right up our alley.
+Not to mention superb magazines such as Dutch publication Ode, about “the people and ideas changing our world for the better”, and San Francisco’s Afar, a new magazine whose mission is similar to ours: “to inspire and guide those who travel the world seeking to connect with its people, experience their culture, and understand their perspectives”.

-We share their goals.
 Like the Grand Tourists who went to Europe to learn how to speak Italian or French, how to draw or paint, how to fence, play boules or do archery, we’re going to spend our Grand Tour learning and doing things in the hope that we can inspire you to do the same.